-Three years in the making, "Hysteria," had six singles, "Animal," "Pour Some Sugar On Me," "Hysteria," "Love Bites," "Rocket" and "Armageddon It."
-Commercially, "Love Bites" was the most successful, topping the charts, but "Hysteria" was the best song.
-With a strong melody, Elliot's passionate vocals, the track possessed a solid, churning rhythm and searing guitars along with some effective Lange touches (echo, phasing, etc.).
+Three years in the making, “Hysteria,” had six singles: the title track, “Animal,” “Pour Some Sugar On Me,” “Love Bites,” “Rocket” and “Armageddon It.”
+Commercially, “Love Bites” was the most successful, topping the charts, but “Hysteria” was the best song.

-After a downward spiral into drugs, Clark was found dead by his girlfriend in '91.
+Following a downward spiral into drugs, guitarist Steve Clark was found dead by his girlfriend in ’91.
 He died from a combination of alcohol, painkillers and anti-depressants.

-Produced by the group "Adrenalize" rolled out in '92.
-"Let's Get Rocked" and "Stand Up (Kick Love Into Motion)" were two reasons the CD sold over a million copies.
-Also, former Dio/Whitesnake guitarist Vivan Campbell was added to the line-up.
-Def Leppard also released another CD "Slang," contributed a song to "The Last Action Hero" soundtrack, "Two Steps Behind," and released a "Greatest Hits" package.
+Produced by the group “Adrenalize” rolled out in ’92.
+“Let’s Get Rocked” and “Stand Up (Kick Love Into Motion)” were two reasons the album sold over a million copies.

 During their ’06 tour, Def Leppard had a backstage area for working on new songs.
 “It was a mini (drum) kit, mini amps, a tape recorder and sparkly lights,” said Elliot.
 That led to the nickname the “Sparkle Lounge.”

-Because nobody could come up with a better name Def Leppard's '08 release was titled "Songs From The Sparkle Lounge."
-"The whole record's got a great '70s feel," said Elliott.
-"It's a very different album as we've been very adventurous, musically, on certain numbers."
+Because nobody could come up with a better name Def Leppard’s ’08 release was titled “Songs From The Sparkle Lounge.”
+“The whole record has got a great ’70s feel,” said Elliott.
+“It’s a very different album as we’ve been very adventurous, musically, on certain numbers.”

-The set's first single, "Nine Lives" featured Country singer Tim McGraw, who co-wrote the song with Elliott, Collen and Savage.
-The track was released as part of a downloadable "track pack" for the Guitar Hero III: Legends of Rock video game.
-It was also heard at the beginning of NBA games broadcast on ABC.
+The set’s first single, “Nine Lives” featured Country singer Tim McGraw, who co-wrote the song with Elliott, guitarist Phil Collen and bassist Rick Savage.
+The track was released as part of a downloadable “track pack” for the Guitar Hero III: Legends of Rock video game.